Theodore Roosevelt High School (Kent, Ohio): Campus and facilities

 The Roosevelt High School campus covers 90.5 acres along North Mantua Street (State Route 43) in northern Kent, adjacent to the corporate headquarters of the Davey Tree Expert Company.
 Along with the school building on the eastern end of the campus and Stanton Middle School on the western end, there are facilities and practice fields for several sports that are used for physical education and athletic competitions.
-The largest facility is Roosevelt Stadium, built in 1970, which includes a natural grass playing surface, an eight-lane all-weather running track, and locker rooms.
-It is used primarily for football and track and field.
+The largest facility is Roosevelt Stadium, built in 1970, which includes an eight-lane all-weather running track, and locker rooms.
+It is used for football, track and field, field hockey, lacrosse, and soccer.
+It received a new artificial turf surface in 2021 and a field house in the sound end zone that houses new locker rooms, restrooms, the ticket booth, and concession stands, which was completed in 2022.
 Adjacent to Roosevelt Stadium on the west is the smaller Stanton Stadium, used for lacrosse and soccer, which has an additional nine-lane all-weather track used by Stanton Middle School.
 Between Stanton Stadium and Stanton Middle School is the Adam S. Hamilton Fitness Center, named after 2007 Roosevelt graduate and athlete Adam S. Hamilton, who was killed on duty in Afghanistan in 2011.
 The center is used by the various athletic teams, physical education classes, athletic healthcare program, and as a locker room for athletic teams who use Stanton Stadium.
 The fitness center opened in 2000 and is housed in the building that previously served as the district's bus garage prior to the construction of Stanton Middle School in 1997.
 It was renovated and rededicated in honor of Hamilton in 2015.
 On the other side of Roosevelt Stadium are the baseball field, softball field, and a six-court tennis complex with additional open practice fields spread mainly along the southern part of campus.
 These fields are generally used for field hockey, football, soccer, and lacrosse.